 There are a lot of factors that contribute to the choices people make about language, and I don’t see any reason to think that Jarrett did anything more than use words that are atavistic and reflect cultural isolation from the LGBT movement.
 She put herself out there to comfort the parents of those teens and spoke out against the bullying that led to their deaths.
 That counts for a lot more.

 The much greater problem is that the comments do reveal Jarrett to be unfamiliar with the discourse in the LGBT community for the past 40 years.
 Which doesn’t make her a leper either — it’s hard to be up on the crosscurrents of every community all the time.
-But Jarrett is ultimately in charge of LGTB relations at the White House.
+The problem is that Jarrett is ultimately in charge of LGTB relations at the White House.
 Brian Bond, the LGBT liaison and Deputy Director of the White House Office of Public Engagement, reports directly to her.

-Josh Gerstein writes today that Rahm Emanuel was the one in the White House who “sought to avoid a showdown with the military over the issue” of Don’t Ask, Don’t Tell.
+Josh Gerstein writes today that Rahm Emanuel was the one in the White House who “sought to avoid a showdown with the military over the issue.”
 As Obama was making critical decisions on Iraq and Afghanistan, he “didn’t want the process derailed by the culturally freighted gays-in-the-military fight.”

 And once again, this brings us back to the problem of the veal pen.
 The White House chooses “friendly” groups who won’t force them into uncomfortable positions to represent the concerns of various constituencies.
 The Center for Biological Diversity isn’t invited to the Tuesday Common Purpose meetings, the Sierra Club is.
 If choice groups want to express their concerns to the White House, they have to go through NARAL’s Nancy Keenan.
 And when the White House wants to interact with LGBT groups, they communicate with (and through) the HRC.